Genital Herpes

 Diagnosis and check-up before treatment

 Not every sore in the genital area is caused by herpes.
 It is important to see a doctor or visit a Sexual Health Clinic to have a diagnosis and to be tested for other sexually transmitted infections.
 Do NOT self-treat with antiviral medication without getting a medical diagnosis first.
 New sores in different places are unlikely to be caused by herpes.
-Aciclovir 400mg tablets are for the treatment of herpes sores in the vaginal area, on or around the penis, and in the region of the anus (back passage) - see photos of herpes.
+Aciclovir 400mg and 800mg tablets are for the treatment of herpes sores in the vaginal area, on or around the penis, and in the region of the anus (back passage) - see photos of herpes.
 More photos of herpes on genitalia available from DermNet NZ.

 Treatment with aciclovir